Long-term authority is the name of the game!

 My next post will be on creating content for your website…..

-I recently came across a very interesting article by Twitter’s recent 2010 developer conference, Chirp, the company’s co-founders Evan Williams and Biz Stone revealed some intriguing statistics about the company.
+I recently came across a very interesting article by By Anna Johnson about Twitter based on Twitter’s recent 2010 developer conference, Chirp, the company’s co-founders Evan Williams and Biz Stone revealed some intriguing statistics about the company.

 Here are some facts and figures of interest to Internet marketers: